hnmiecz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Candidate in Communication at Stanford University studying media psychology.
-My research interests include dyadic and group dynamics, social cognition, linguistic and conversational analyses in the area of human-machine communication, with a focus on AI.
+I use survey-based, experimental and text analysis methods to investigate dyadic and group dynamics, social cognition, and language use in the area of human-machine communication, with a focus on AI.
 I am also interested in the conceptualization and measurement of digital media use.